imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/stt.md

 - The task is quite complex as it has depedency on several other modules like Voice activity detection and speaker diarization.
 On top of this, the core transcription module should be able to handle multiple languages, accents and domain specific keywords.
 - We can perform transcriptions in either of the two ways,
   - `Online transcription`: this is for live use cases where you want to stream ongoing data and perform transcription on the go.
 For example, an ongoing sales or customer support call or news event, etc. Usually a smaller and faster (hence less accurate) model is used for this.
-  - `Offline transcription`: this is for deplayed transcription that happens after the event is over.
-For example, recorded telecast or OTT series's caption, etc. Usually a relatively bigger and more accurate model (hence slower) model is used for this.
+  - `Offline transcription`: this is delayed transcription that happens after the call or recording is over.
+For example, recorded telecast or OTT series's caption, etc. Usually a relatively bigger and more accurate (hence slower) model is used for this.

 ## Available Solutions (Paid)